 History

-In 2016, the club formally changed their name to Lost City Golf Club.
+In 2016, the club officially changed its name to Lost City Golf Club, marking an evolution in its history.